 There are so many books to choose from that it can be hard to know where to start.

 As a broad rule, young children often enjoy books that have good rhyme, rhythm and repetition – and these qualities can help children learn.
 Books that are the right length for your child will keep him engaged.

 - books with animals and animal noises

-- books about a favourite topic, such as cars, trucks, fairies, princesses or trains
+- books about a favourite topic, like cars, trucks, fairies, pets, stars and planets, music, castles, the ocean, princesses or trains

 - books about playtime that relate to their experiences

 - lift-the-flap and pop-up books – at this age, children can have fun with books with moveable pieces.

 Here are some great books for toddlers:

 Crocodile beat by Gail Jorgensen and Patricia Mullins